 Today, there are two different uses of the term eco-efficiency.
 As a maxim eco-efficiency refers to the reduction or even minimization of environmental impacts (e.g. Schmidheiny & BCSD 1992, pp.37; DeSimone & Popoff 1998; WBCSD & UNEP 1998; WBCSD 2000).
-The second notion uses the term eco-efficiency to describe the ratio of created value per environmental impact added (Schaltegger & Sturm 1990; Callens & Tyteca
+The second notion uses the term eco-efficiency to describe the ratio of created value per environmental impact added (Schaltegger & Sturm 1990; Callens & Tyteca 1999).
+According to the second notion, we use eco-efficiency - and analogously social efficiency - as a ratio.

-1999).
-While a state of zero emissions might serve as a compelling political objective, it describes at the same time a state of no economic activity.
-The goal of a minimization of environmental impacts is therefore incompatible with the notion of efficiency.
-We therefore use the second notion of eco-efficiency, i.e. eco-efficiency - and analogously social efficiency - as a ratio.
 Eco-efficiency describes the degree to which a company uses environmental resources relative to its economic activity.
 Proponents of eco-efficiency claim that improvements in eco-efficiency enhance corporate contributions to sustainability (e.g. Callens & Tyteca 1999).
 When looking at the relation between sustainability and eco-efficiency one can distinguish between weak and strong improvements of eco-efficiency (Schaltegger & Burritt 2000, pp.53).
 Strong improvements in eco-efficiency comprise both an improved economic and environmental performance whereas weak improvements of the ratio only require one dimension to be improved.